 Budget and Timeline

 Researchers at the Hubbard Brook Experimental Forest own a Li-8100 that we have access to, so purchasing one would not be necessary.
 The measurements would be collected over two approximately 6-day periods, requiring the work of about 2 people each day.
-If time and weather permited, a third collection period would be added.
+If time and weather permit, a third collection period will be added.

 Literature Cited